ThatGuyJamal/sudoku-rs/README.md

 ## Todo

-While the game is playable in theory, it can have some improvments.
+While the game is playable in theory, it can have some improvements.

-- [ ] Randomized Puzzle Generations

-> Right now only one demo puzzle is hard coded into the game

-- [ ] Saving current game progess

-> Currently when the application is closed all data is lost.
-It would be nice to have a local save of the current game data.

-- [ ] A button to generate a new game after the current game is completed.
+- save games in progress
+- restart a puzzle
+- get a hint
+- load a different puzzle